-In determining both the standard of road construction and maintenance, as well as the road design standard, it is useful to have in place a hierarchy for the major asset being roads.
+In determining both the standard of road construction and maintenance, as well as the road design standard, it is useful to have in place a hierarchy for the major assets.
+This is certainly the case with roads in West Wimmera Shire.
 Standards of road construction and maintenance can then be assigned to the various hierarchy categories.
 Also, frequencies of inspection as detailed in the Road Management Plan are specific to the hierarchy.